-If you have been convicted of a felony, and are in the U.S. but not a citizen, you are right to be worried about the prospect of deportation (removal) from the United States.
-There are two issues to worry about, depending partly on whether or not you were here in valid, documented legal status to begin with.
-These include whether you will come to the attention of U.S. immigration authorities, and whether your crime is on the list of crimes that make a person deportable.
+If you are a foreign national in the United States who has been convicted of a felony, you have cause to worry that you might be deported (removed) from the country.
+There are actually two issues to worry about, depending partly on whether or not you were here in valid, documented legal status to begin with.
+These include:

-Once you've been arrested, jailed, or imprisoned, communication between law enforcement personnel and immigration authorities make it likely (though not guaranteed) that the latter will learn of your arrest.
-They might put an immigration "hold" on you, meaning that as soon as you're about to be released from jail or prison, you will instead be transferred into U.S. immigration custody.
+Upon so learning, they might put an immigration "hold" on you.
+This means that as soon as you were about to be released from jail or prison, you will instead be transferred into U.S. immigration custody.
 There, you're likely to face immigration court proceedings.

 If you are not in the U.S. with a valid visa or green card, your removal (voluntarily or otherwise) is highly likely at this point—but consult an attorney just in case.